 The Wilson Blade 98 is widely known to be one of the top racquets in the world for both pro and amateur players allowing for powerful shots.

-You can’t go wrong with this as it offers power and flexibility in your shots and features Quake Shut Gel technology that will absorb the vibrations when you make a shot to protect your wrist and hand.
+You can’t go wrong with this Yonex racquet as it offers power and flexibility in your shots and features Quake Shut Gel technology that will absorb the vibrations when you make a shot to protect your wrist and hand.

 It has to be the most comfortable racquet on the market which is great for long games.

-That concludes our list of the best tennis racquets for 2018.
+That concludes our list of the best racquets for 2018.
 Due to the numerous models and options that are on the market today, you may still be left wondering what option is going to work for you and improve your game, which is why we’re going to discuss options for the beginner, intermediate and advanced players.

 As always, you are encouraged to first experiment with each type to get a feel for each type before purchasing.